Lokomotiv Yaroslavl plane crash: Aftermath

-Following the tragedy, Lokomotiv chose to cancel its participation in the 2011–12 KHL season.
+Following the tragedy, Lokomotiv chose to cancel their participation in the 2011–12 KHL season.
 The club instead participated in the 2011–12 season of the Russian Major League (VHL), the second-highest ice hockey league in Russia after the KHL, starting in December 2011, and were eligible for the VHL playoffs.
 The KHL temporarily suspended its season-opening game already in progress and postponed the start of the season by five days.

 On 11 September 2011, President Medvedev ordered the grounding of all airlines "which are not adequately able to ensure passengers' safety".
 A deadline of 15 November 2011 was set to put into place "measures be developed to stop Russian air carriers' activities if they are not able to provide safe flights".
 Measures to bring aircraft up to international standards were to be sped up and the installation of new radio beacons to the latest COSPAS-SARSAT standard.
 Russian aviation authorities suspended all flights with the Yak-42 pending checks of other existing aircraft of the same type.
 On 21 September 2011, Yak-Service had its operating licence revoked by Rosaviatsiya after an audit of flight operations of the airline and as a result of the crash.